 Coney Island has a very intersting flat ride collection.
 Since the Zamperla takeover, they added a TON of Zamperla flat rides.
 And yeah, a lot of them are really good.
 So let's not waste any more time and dive right into the collection.
 First up, let's talk about the famous flat ride.
 Deno's Wonder Wheel.
 This is one of only two swinging car Ferris Wheels in the world (It's really sad that the only other one in the world is at Disney's California Adventure).
 But yeah, it's really freaking fun.
 Those swinging cars can cause some really funny freak outs.
-Onto their star non-famous flat ride, Air Race.
-I'm not sure if this was home to the very first Zamperla Air Race, but these things are really starting to spread like wildfire in the 2010s, which is fine with me because I LOVE this ride.
+Onto their star non-famous flat ride, Slingshot.
+Yeah, you can ride it for free here.
+Which is great as I normally never ride these things, which makes these things a lot more special.
+Same goes for their Skyscraper.
+Just be warned that the capacity on these are HORRIBLE and you're going to be waiting a LONG TIME for both.
+Air Race.
+I'm not sure if this was home to the very first Zamperla Air Race, but these things spread like wildfire in the 2010s, which is fine with me because I LOVE this ride.
 It's just a ride full of never-ending corkscrews.
 Oh, you know you want in on the never-ending corkscrew action.
 It's that fun.
-So glad that these things are popping up like crazy.
+So glad that these things are popped up like crazy.
 Moving on to the next flat ride, the Brooklyn Flyer.
 This ride is a Starflyer, and it's fun and it sucks at the same time.
 It sucks because it's only 100 ft tall, which is emberassing for a Star Flyer.
 But I still like it because it has a GREAT view of Coney Island, the Atlantic Ocean, and the breeze at the top is just lovely.
 They also have a Shock Drop, which is always fun.
 Next up is Saturn 6.
 This is a very odd flat ride.
 It's not the most intense flat ride out there, but I normally would recommend riding it for it's sheer uniqueness if it weren't for one itty bitty problem.
 The ride costs $6 and isn't included in the wristband.
 AGH!!!!
 I mean, it's a fun ride and I'm glad I rode it once, but I certainly won't be getting any re-rides for $6.
 Onto the next flat ride, Eclipse, the parks mini frisbee.
 Don't let it's small size fool you, this thing PACKS A PUNCH!!!
 Onto Zam, the parks kiddy drop tower.
 It's not a frog hopper, it's a legit, fun little ride.
 Moving onto Coney Island Sound.
 This is a bouncy bouncy style ride.
 And it's really fun.
 Not the most intense ride ever, but I honestly found it to be a good ride.
 It did have some airtime over those bumps.
 And finally,the last flat ride I want to talk about is a fun little ride called Surf's Up.
 This is a stand up version of the kiddy flat ride classic, Rockin Tug.
 The stand up element does make it more fun, however, I would not recommend a group of adults riding this ride as we actually broke the ride from all our weight.
 Not a fun moment for us.
 And that covers most of the flat rides at Coney Island.
 All we're missing is the Disk-O, some chairswings, some teacups, and one of those carnival cliff hanger rides.

 So depressing that this is only one of two swinging car ferris wheels in the world.